gravitational/teleport/rfd/00XX-agent-census.md

 #### Data computation

-Both the Teleport version and active Teleport services (which can be used to determine the Teleport access protocols enabled) are already tracked in the inventory control system.
+Both the Teleport version and active Teleport services (which can be used to determine the Teleport access protocols enabled) are already tracked in the ICS.
 We detail below how the remaining data will be computed.

 ##### 3. OS